aileenzeng/Coffee/README.md

 $ ./coffee.sh ScannerTest
 ```

 To create tests for a Java program, edit the input-files and expected-output files corresponding to the name of the Java file.

-For example, the appropriate test file for ScannerTest *must* adhere to the following naming and storage conventions:
+EX: The appropriate test files for ScannerTest *must* adhere to the following naming and storage conventions:
 ```
 Coffee
 |- scripts